Tethered vs Untethered EV Chargers in the UK: 2026 Guide

 Can I change from tethered to untethered later?

-Yes, but it usually involves replacing the charger unit, so it’s best to choose carefully upfront.
+Yes, but it usually involves replacing the charger unit, so it is best to choose carefully upfront rather than planning to switch later.

 Are untethered chargers more future-proof?

 Generally, yes.
-They adapt more easily to vehicle changes and shared use.
+They adapt more easily to vehicle changes and shared use, because the cable can be swapped without changing the charger.

 Do untethered chargers look better?

-Many homeowners prefer the cleaner appearance when not charging, but this is subjective.
+Many homeowners prefer the cleaner appearance when not charging, since there is no cable on the wall.
+This is subjective, though, and comes down to personal preference.

 Does solar affect the choice between tethered and untethered chargers?